offa/keygen/README.md

 # [KeyGen](https://github.com/offa/keygen)

 KeyGen is a generator for random keys and passwords.
-It's usable as applicatllllor as library.
+It's usable as standalone application and library.

 The cryptography behind is provided by *OpenSSL*.